ynab/ynab-sdk-ruby/docs/TransactionsApi.md

 Create a single transaction or multiple transactions

 Creates a single transaction or multiple transactions.
 If you provide a body containing a `transaction` object, a single transaction will be created and if you provide a body containing a `transactions` array, multiple transactions will be created.
-Scheduled transactions cannot be created on this endpoint.
+Scheduled transactions (transactions with a future date) cannot be created on this endpoint.

 ### Parameters